Domestic Abuse in Wisconsin

 Domestic abuse is very serious and can have a large impact on your divorce proceedings.
 If you have been abused and are thinking about filing or have already filed for divorce, it is very important to bring that information up right away to your lawyer.
 If you have been accused of domestic violence, reach out to our lawyers immediately for help with your case.

 Domestic abuse is the infliction of pain, injury, fear, or illness on a family member.
 Even if your spouse didn’t physically harm you, you may have evidence that they threatened you or your children with violence.

 When you’re faced with domestic violence from a family member, you’ll need to understand the dangers you could be in and how you can protect your family.
 Domestic abuse can escalate during such a tense time as a divorce, but acting now can help protect you and your children.
 Domestic abuse charges can heavily impact your custody agreement with your spouse.
 If the court finds evidence that your spouse harmed you or your children, you may receive sole custody of your children.

 Defending Yourself Against Domestic Abuse

-When you’re afraid that your spouse may take physical action against you, it makes your divorce proceedings much more difficult.
+When you’re afraid that your spouse may take physical action against you, it makes your divorce proceedings that much more difficult.
 The threat of violence is frightening, making it more difficult to get yourself out of that situation and protect yourself.